step-security-bot/GE-Filters/README.md

 * Inventory Items - Filter by current inventory or equipped items.
 * Recent Items - Filter by recently viewed items or recent buy/sell offers.

-**Configuring**
+**More Info**

 You can enable/disable each filter in the config menu.

+The recent items filter will only keep track of your recent items when turned on.

 By default, every bank tag is included in the Bank Tags filter.
 To include/exclude tags in the filter you can right click the tag in the bank interface and select the corresponding menu option.

 **Compatability**

-This plugin is fully compatible with Quest Helper's quest item filter.
+This plugin is fully compatible with the Grand Exchange plugin and Quest Helper's quest item filter.

 **Filter Examples**